 This argument also allows us to make a third contribution to the academic debate on the professionalization of family firms’ management.
-Several scholars, in fact, have argued that the limited skills and competences of family managers do not just constrain family firms’ ability to pursue entrepreneurial opportunities but they put at risk its very survival – so much so that their openness and ability to hire competent non-family managers is deemed as decisive for family firms’ prospects (Gedajlovic et al., 2004; Stewart & Hitt, 2012; Lien & Li, 2014; Dekker et al., 2015).
-Yet, our finding that higher levels of education foster family managers’ EI by increasing their ESE and by reducing their sensitivity to entrepreneurial risks also suggests that family firms may acquire the skill and talent necessary to secure their survival and long-term prosperity by investing in the education of younger family members and not just by hiring talented non-family managers.
+Several scholars, in fact, have argued that the limited skills and competences of family managers do not just constrain family firms’ ability to pursue entrepreneurial opportunities but they put at risk the firms’ very survival—so much so that their openness and ability to hire competent nonfamily managers is deemed as decisive for family firms’ prospects (Gedajlovic et al., 2004; Stewart & Hitt, 2012; Lien & Li, 2014; Dekker et al., 2015).
+However, our finding that higher levels of education foster family managers’ EI by increasing their ESE and by reducing their sensitivity to entrepreneurial risks also suggests that family firms may acquire the skill and talent necessary to secure their survival and long-term prosperity by investing in the education of younger family members and not just by hiring talented nonfamily managers.

-Finally, this study makes also a contribution to family firm research because of the experimental design that we adopted.
-The examination of decision making processes in family firm contexts, in fact, has been carried out mostly through case studies and surveys (Evert et al., 2016), which often result in recall bias and revisionism due to post hoc data collection (Golden, 1992).
+Finally, this study also makes a contribution to family firm research because of the experimental design that we adopted.
+The examination of decision-making processes in family firm contexts, in fact, has been carried out mostly through case studies and surveys (Evert et al., 2016), which often result in recall bias and revisionism due to post hoc data collection (Golden, 1992).
 As a result, our study is one of the few that uses experiments to investigate family managers’ decisions.

 Practical implications

 The findings of this study have important practical implications for family firms.
 First, we show that and explain why family managers’ education can increase their EI.
 This evidence and our theoretical explanation are important because family managers’ entrepreneurial behavior, which is strongly affected by their EI, can make a significant contribution to family firms’ long-term prosperity and survival.
-As we have highlighted, extant research suggests that such contribution is even greater than that non-family managers can make.
+As we have highlighted, extant research suggests that such a contribution is even greater than that nonfamily managers can make.
 Hence, a direct implication of our study is that business families may want to invest in the education of young family members to increase the likelihood that the family firm prospers through more proactive entrepreneurial behaviors.
-As per our theoretical rationale, we link education to more advanced technical knowledge, which may complement and update the current competence-base of the family firm, and to broader social networks, which may enrich the web of relationships of the family firm.
+As per our theoretical rationale, we link education to more advanced technical knowledge, which may complement and update the current competence base of the family firm, and to broader social networks, which may enrich the family firm’s web of relationships.
 These resources acquired through education are likely to boost the EI of family managers, who might perceive entrepreneurial behavior as both more desirable and more feasible by virtue of such strengthened assets.
 Second, we also highlight how education can increase family managers’ ESE and reduce their perception of entrepreneurial risks.
-While we explicitly refer to and speculate on these effects as drivers of EI and as stimuli for more active entrepreneurial behavior, they also have the potential to mitigate some shortcomings commonly associated to family ownership.
+While we explicitly refer to and speculate on these effects as drivers of EI and as stimuli for more active entrepreneurial behavior, they also have the potential to mitigate some shortcomings commonly associated with family ownership.
 The higher ESE of more educated family managers, for instance, may help them question and challenge established practice, traditions and power structures, which may help trigger and initiate important and renovative change in the family firm.
-Also, reduced perceptions of risk in more educated family managers may mitigate the common risk aversion of business families, which may lead to greater openness to consider unexplored opportunities for growth and investment strategies.
+Additionally, reduced perceptions of risk in more educated family managers may mitigate the common risk aversion of business families, which may lead to greater openness to consider unexplored opportunities for growth and investment strategies.

 Limitations and future research